jbuckman/boilerplate-dynet-rnn-lm/README.md

 Let's say we wanted to test out [how reuse of word embeddings affects the performance of a language model] (https://openreview.net/pdf?id=r1aPbsFle).
 We'll be using the PTB corpus, so I don't need to worry about setting up a new corpus reader.
 First, let's train a baseline model for 10 epochs:

-`python train.py --dynet-mem 3000 --word_level --size=small --minibatch_size=24 --save=small_baseline.model --output=small_baseline.log`
+> `python train.py --dynet-mem 3000 --word_level --size=small --minibatch_size=24 --save=small_baseline.model --output=small_baseline.log`

+(Wait for around 2-3 hours)

-`python train.py --dynet-mem 3000 --word_level --minibatch_size=24 --load=small_baseline.model --evaluate`
+> `python train.py --dynet-mem 3000 --word_level --minibatch_size=24 --load=small_baseline.model --evaluate`

-`>> [Test TEST]     Loss: 4.49591021467     Perplexity: 121.516469934       Time: 17.0475099087`
+`[Test TEST]     Loss: 4.49591021467     Perplexity: 121.516469934       Time: 17.0475099087`

-(This is much worse than the perplexity reported in the paper, but that's because we are just using a generic LSTM model as our baseline, rather than the more complex VD-LSTM model.)
+This is much worse than the baseline perplexity reported in the paper, but that's because we are just using a generic LSTM model as our baseline, rather than the more complex VD-LSTM model.

 Next, let's modify our baseline language model to incorporate reuse of word embeddings.
 As an example, I've done this at the bottom of rnnlm.py, creating a class called `ReuseEmbeddingsRNNLM` with `name = "reuse_emb"`.
 The code is pretty much just a copy-and-paste of the baseline model above, changing around 10 lines to incorporate resuse of word embeddings into the prediction of outputs.
 Now, let's run those tests too:

 `python train.py --dynet-mem 3000 --arch=reuse_emb --word_level --size=small --minibatch_size=24 --save=small_reuseemb.model --output=small_baseline.log`

+(Wait for around 2-3 hours)

 `python train.py --dynet-mem 3000 --arch=reuse_emb --word_level --minibatch_size=24 --load=small_reuseemb.model --evaluate`